Brondoz/honeypot/README.md

 # honeypot
-a small and very simplistic honypot
+A small and very simplistic honypot